mlanza/atomic/NOTES.md

 # PRINCIPLES

-* No virtual dom.
-Use diff/patch strategy.
+* Avoid virtual doms.
+Use a model diff/patch strategy.
+* Avoid creating types where primitives will do.
+A type should be introduced to vary protocol implementations.
+* Avoid monads as they necessitate commitment.
+Use monadic pipelines instead.
-* Avoid recursion for potentially large stack operations.
+* Avoid recursion for potentially large stacks.
-* The first argument of a protocol functions is the type.
-* Don't export protocol methods from types to ensure we deal with abstractions and not concrete types.
+* Avoid writing functions that care about `this` bindings, rather pass `self` as the first argument when required.
+* Avoid thinking in concrete types.
+Prefer thinking in abstract types that provide behaviors.
-* The Law of Abstractions: Invoking a function against one concrete type can result in a different concrete type so long as the new type abides the same protocols.
-In this manner, we use protocols and types to achieve a poor man's discriminated union.
+* The Law of Abstractions: When a invoking a function against an object that returns a different representation of it, the type may vary (e.g. an Array becoming an IndexedSeq).
+The new representation should abide the same protocols to maintain the integrity of the abstract type.
+Apart from this, one must think in concrete types.
-* When possible replace macros with functions, otherwise omit.
+* A sum type is nothing but the set of types that implement a protocol.
+With protocols ADTs are not necessary.
+* The first argument of a protocol function is the type.
+* In a `behave` module only behaviors (encapsulated effects) should be exported, not functions themselves.
 * Don't offer too many permutations as seen in ramda (e.g. map, mapAccum, mapAccumRight, max, maxBy, etc.).
 Rather illustrate how to use simple idioms (compositions of up to 3 functions) in place of having occasionally used functions.
 The library should include only bread and butter functions (ones used more frequently).
 * Consider using binary accum functions (e.g. both, either) from which to create reducing versions (and, or) of unlimited arity.
 * The api documentation should offer practical examples showcasing the usefulness of a function.
 I found that some popular libraries seem to include arbitrary examples that were of no help.
-* It is possible to use mutation and have a pure function so long as the mutation does not leak.
+* Prefer pure functions
 * One should avoid using the library api to act on Map and Set types.
 In it's attempt to avoid mutation, it is grossly inefficient.
 It exists only to allow interoperability.
-* Avoids passing `this` context on function application.
-* Signals allow error handling to be handled as a separate (composable) concern rather than an integrated one.
-* Signals are transducer friendly.